Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Allowed values for `chat` are:
 - `ALWAYS` Join in IRC chat and never leave
 - `NEVER` Never join IRC chat
-- `ONLINE` Partecipate to IRC chat if the streamer is online (leave if offline)
+- `ONLINE` Participate to IRC chat if the streamer is online (leave if offline)
-- `OFFLINE` Partecipate to IRC chat if the streamer is offline (leave if online)
+- `OFFLINE` Participate to IRC chat if the streamer is offline (leave if online)

 ### BetSettings
 | Key                	| Type            	| Default 	| Description                                                                                                    	                                                                          |